Policing, Justice and Law Enforcement in a Digital Age

 Panellists will discuss topics including:

-- How small and local police forces can respond to large-scale financial crime that operates across borders
+• How to prepare and respond to large-scale financial crime that operates across borders

 Nikki MacLeod